obsproject/obs-studio/docs/sphinx/scripting.rst

     Adds an timer callback which triggers every *milliseconds*.

+    Note: Using instance methods as callbacks is not supported.
+Always use module methods.

 .. py:function:: timer_remove(callback)

     Removes a timer callback.
 (Note: You can also use